gregstont/MeshVote/README.md

   <img src="screenshots/CreateQuestion.png" height="600px" />

+  - if you are creating a quiz, you can select which answer is correct by tapping the circle to the right
   - once you have added your questions, you can begin your poll (tip: pull down on the screen to see how many peers are currently connected)

   <img src="screenshots/QuestionListFull.png" height="600px" />